Source documents

 Create Transport Request is unavailable The source document must be released and must still contain eligible unassigned quantities.

-No Transport Request was created Check that source lines are item lines with remaining quantity and a usable location/address context.
+No Transport Request was created Check that source lines are item lines with remaining quantity and a usable endpoint/address context.
+For blank Location Code, check Company Information default Map Location.

-Create Transport Orders is unavailable At least one linked Transport Request must be Released and not already assigned to a Transport Order.
+Create Transport Order is unavailable If Create Transport Requests Before Transport Orders is off, at least one linked Transport Request must be Released and not already assigned to a Transport Order.
+If the setting is on, check that the source document still has eligible transportable quantities or an existing Open or Released unassigned Transport Request.

 Only some quantities were planned Open Transport Request Planning and review already distributed quantities.